waffle-iron/docs-rackspace/doc/tools/docs-engineering-hb.md

 	       - [Writing content](#writing-content)
 	       - [Coordinating a Deconst site](#coordinating-a-deconst-site)

-# Documentation for applications and services
+# Documentation for Rackspace products and services

 As a developer, you create and update applications and services to provide new and additional functionality for customers.
 Often that functionality needs to be documented so that customers can use it effectively.
 In these cases, you collaborate with the Information Development (Info Dev) team to create and deliver customer-facing documentation like user and administrator guides, expert How-To articles, and API reference documentation.
 The Info Dev team can help you with tasks like the following ones: